 So how does a company work on its customer service follow-through?
 You put the voice of the customer at the core of your business.
 And it’s easier to do it than you think.

 If a customer gives feedback about a feature or aspect of your business to the support agent, that feedback can be easily shared across product, marketing and sales team’s when everyone’s using the same tool.

-On the flip side, if a support agent needs help answering customer questions from the product, marketing or sales teams, they can do so by collaborating within one tool.
+On the flip side, if a support agent needs help answering customer questions from the product, marketing or sales teams, they can do so by collaborating within one help desk tool.